 Keokuk geodes in their host argillaceous dolomite.
 The geode size ranges from under 2 inches up to 8 inches across.
 A standard size rock pick is provided for scale.
 Note how the geodes occur in layers and the variety of sizes that can occur next to each other.
 Copyright 2012 - The Geode Gallery.

 Two opened Keokuk Geodes in their host argillaceous dolomite.
 The two opened geodes are lined with quartz and also contain secondary crystals of calcite upon the quartz.
 Each matrix piece is approximately 7.50 inches across and the two sections fit back together.
 Copyright 2012 - The Geode Gallery.

 Mineral Inclusions in Keokuk Geodes

 Quartz is the most frequently encountered mineral in Keokuk geodes.
 Other than calcite geodes, all Keokuk geodes are lined with quartz crystals.
 Quartz crystals can appear in many colors, including clear, light blue, yellow, orange, smoky, red, sea green, and very infrequently a pale lavender or amethyst.
-Much of the coloring to quartz in Keokuk geodes is the result of pyrite, marcasite, and/or goethite weathering down and imparting a color in or on the quartz crystal itself.
+Much of the coloring to quartz in Keokuk geodes is the result of pyrite, marcasite, and/or goethite weathering down and imparting a color in, under, or on the quartz crystal itself.
 Quartz "snowballs" may also reside in some geodes.
 "Snowballs" are chalcedony/silica growths (usually found in a round or semi-round shape) that are found on top of the initial quartz lining and may have a small or numerous contact points to the primary quartz lining.
 If evidence of the chalcedony/silica ball is present, the geode can be classified as a "snowball" regardless of how many contact points there are or the shape/nature of the growth.
 By definition, it fits Sinotte's (1969) description of a "snowball" geode if it has the chalcedony/silica structure present.
 Other geodes may be "dewdrop diamond" geodes which are amongst the most highly prized Keokuk geodes by collectors.
 Small quartzoid crystals (either clear or smoky) are found resting like sparkling dew drops on a white/grey chalcedony lining, hence the name.